Navashakthi/Customer-Complaint-Classifer-WebApp-on-Azure/README.md

    - The trained model and serving pipeline (`app.py`) are packaged into a Docker image.
 3. **Deployment**:
    - The Docker image is stored in Azure Container Registry.
-   - The application is deployed on an Azure Kubernetes Service (AKS) or similar.
+   - The application is deployed on an Azure WebApp.

 ---